FreshSupaSulley/Auto-2FA/README.md

-# DuOSU
+# Duochrome
 Login through Duo Mobile in your browser.

-Using the Duo Mobile app can be frustrating; you may end up looking for your phone you buried somewhere or get distracted by social media.
-Duo doesn't even offer the ability to approve push requests on your computer and forces usage of their app.
-But by simply clicking on this extension, you are logged into your account without hesistation.
+Using the Duo Mobile app can be frustrating; you might've lost your phone, get distracted by social media, or it could be charging.
+Duo doesn't officially support the ability to approve push requests on your computer and forces usage of their app, but this extension gives you that choice.

 Supported Browsers
 ------------------
-**[Chrome, Edge](https://chrome.google.com/webstore/detail/duosu/bnfooenhhgcnhdkdjelgmmkpaemlnoek), and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/duosu/)** (source code in its own branch) are the browsers DuOSU is available on.
-Check out their respective webstores to download.<br>
+**[Chrome, Edge](https://chrome.google.com/webstore/detail/duosu/bnfooenhhgcnhdkdjelgmmkpaemlnoek), and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/duosu/)** are the supported browsers.

-**Safari** was considered, but Apple requires $100 to register as a developer (they can go to hell).
-If you are a registered developer with Apple and would like to publish this to Safari, let me know.
+Safari was considered, but Apple requires $100/year (yet another reason to hate Apple).
+The build is available on this page if you would like to build it yourself, but it's currently not on the App Store.

 Development
 -----------
-DuOSU was built in HTML / JS.
-Although originally designed for Ohio State University students, it's designed to work for all Duo Mobile users.
+Like all extensions, this is built in HTML / JS.
+Its purpose was to help Ohio State students log in, but was designed to work for all Duo Mobile organizations.
 This project is kept open-sourced to reassure users of its intention and to allow for feedback on its security.

+Originally named DuOSU, I had to change the name to avoid a potential cease-and-desist from the university.
+This extension has only been tested with a few organizations.
+Although designed to work for all, it's possible that it might not work for others.
+Open an issue if it doesn't seem to work with yours.

 #### Java Programmers
 The authentication flow was first built in Java / Maven for testing before transferring it to JS.
-This Java program is included in this repository (located in the java branch) as a guide on how to incorporate this in a full-scale, more robust application.
-To demo, include the following Maven repositories in your pom.xml (both are optional, you may adapt your own implementations):
+The source is included in this repository as a guide on how to incorporate this in a full-scale, more robust application.
+I used the following Maven repositories for making HTTP requests and parsing the JSON from the Duo API:

 ```xml
 <!-- Jackson JSON Library, for parsing HTTP responses - https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-core -->